Universal functors on symmetric quotient stacks of Abelian varieties: Preliminaries

 \subsection{Spherical and $\bbP$-functors}

 Let $F:\cA\ra\cB$ be an exact functor between triangulated categories with left adjoint $L$ and right adjoint $R$.
-Then we define\footnote{Precision is ensured either by working with Fourier--Mukai transforms or dg-enhancements.} the \emph{twist} $T$ and \emph{cotwist} $C$ of $F$ by the following exact triangles:
+Then we define\footnote{ Either by working with Fourier--Mukai transforms or dg-enhancements.} the \emph{twist} $T$ and \emph{cotwist} $C$ of $F$ by the following exact triangles:

 where $\eta$ and $\eps$ are the unit and counit of adjunction.

 An exact functor $F:\cA\to\cB$ with left adjoint $L$ and right adjoint $R$ is \emph{spherical} if the cotwist $C$ is an autoequivalence of $\cA$ which identifies the adjoints, that is, $R\simeq CL[1]$.
 We say that a spherical functor is \emph{split} if $RF\simeq\id_\cA\oplus C[1]$.